 - Instrument Viola

-Linda Benoit has been a violist in the Des Moines Symphony since 1995.
+Linda Benoit (she/her/hers) has been a violist in the Des Moines Symphony since 1995.
 She is a member of the Swan Quartet and is one of the founders of the Vivo Chamber Players.
 She recently retired from the Des Moines Metro Opera Orchestra after nearly twenty years of service.
 Ms. Benoit is the violin/viola teacher at Simpson College, as well as the String Methods instructor.
 She is the principal violist in the Simpson College Community Orchestra, an ensemble for which she is also the strings personnel manager.
 Ms. Benoit maintains a large violin/viola studio comprised of students of all ages.

 Before moving to Iowa, she maintained private studios in Ithaca, New York, Manchester, England, Austin, Texas, and Columbus, Ohio.
 At the Royal Northern College of Music in Manchester, England, she helped to establish a strings preparatory school and a teacher certification program — a program that marries Kodaly, Dalcroze, and Suzuki teaching techniques.
 She also conducted the Manchester Junior Youth Symphony.
 Ms. Benoit headed the theory program at the University of Texas String Project during her graduate study at the University of Texas at Austin.
 She introduced Kodaly concepts into the String Project’s curriculum.
 While in Texas, she also served as the interim conductor of orchestras of the Georgetown String Project at Georgetown University.